YahyaL-Deweny/LDraw_to_Modelica_Converter_PRO-3/README.md

 The code takes an LDR file as an input to produce a modelica code as an output (cutomized only for gears for gears)
   - The name of the LDR file(within script) is changeable and must match the name of the actual file!
   - Also the Dictionary that contains the information about gears, has to cover and to be filled with all the gears that exist in the LDR file first.
   - Script only handles gears with rotation angels of 90 degrees and its multiples.
-Rotation of gears has to be made only after being initailly setting the       coordinate axis of the part(gear) parallel to the reference coordinate axis of LeoCAD.
+Rotation of gears has to be made only after coordinate axis of the part(gear) being initailly set parallel to the reference coordinate axis of LeoCAD.

 !!!
 Disclaimer !!!